As with most fruits and vegetables, timing is essential when planting zucchini.

 Water the mounds at least once a week.
 The watering needs to be deep, but keep the leaves dry.
 If the leaves get soaked they’ll be susceptible to disease.

 As the plants grow, you should remove the weak ones.
-Usually only two plants should remain for every mound.
+Usually, only two plants should remain for every mound.

 Cultivating the soil will help keep the weeds away.
 You can also use stakes so the zucchini can flourish off the ground.

 Mulching is also necessary when planting zucchini.
-Hay is the best choice, and this will keep the fruits fresh and disease free.
+Hay is the best choice, and this will keep the fruits fresh and disease-free.

 They consume the leaves and also spread sickness from one plant to another.
 The Vine Borer feasts on the vine itself.

 A lot of the cheaper ones may not be healthy for the plant or you for that matter.

 If it grows much longer the fruit will be bitter and hard.
 As a rule, the smaller ones taste better.

 Tips and Warnings

 Their vines can get entangled.
 They might strangle each other and cause problems.
-For the best product possible, the garden should have plenty of sunshine and good air flow.
+For the best product possible, the garden should have plenty of sunshine and good airflow.

 You should also keep the zucchini away from smaller plants because these might get overrun.
 Aside from the insecticides, watering will also keep the pests away.

 Sometimes the zucchini takes a while to grow.
 You just need to be a little patient.
 Among the telltale signs are the proliferation of leaves and male flowers.

-Not only are they healthy, but planting zucchini will let you cross breed them with pumpkin.
+Not only are they healthy, but planting zucchini will let you cross-breed them with pumpkin.
 This opens up a lot of possibilities in terms of making recipes and meals.